Skin Laser Resurfacing (CO2 and TRL Laser)

 How does it work?

-Ablative Laser Resurfacing uses a laser energy that is attracted to the water in your skin and blood.
+Ablative Laser Resurfacing uses laser energy that is attracted to the water in your skin and blood.
 As a result, it is ablative, which means it can actually remove layers of your skin while carefully controlled by your surgeon.
 The laser energy causes thermal (heat) coagulation of tissue.
 This, in turn, triggers a significant wound healing response in your skin.
-As skin heals, an almost “shrink wrap” effect takes place.
-Your skin heals tighter, smoother and with more firmness.
+As the skin heals, an almost “shrinkwrap” effect takes place.
+Your skin heals tighter, smoother, and with more firmness.
 Improvements in coloration and clarity of tone, reduction in pore size, and smoothing of wrinkles and scarring results as well.

 In most cases, the treatment is performed under local anesthesia during an Ablative Laser Resurfacing procedure.
-During the procedure you may feel a slight but tolerable stinging sensation.
-The days following your treatment your skin will feel hot, tight, tender and sore.
+During the procedure, you may feel a slight but tolerable stinging sensation.
+On the days following your treatment, your skin will feel hot, tight, tender, and sore.
 There may be areas that are weeping and you will be advised to keep your skin moist.
 Your skin will look sunburned for up to one month, sometimes longer, as it heals.
 Properly caring for your skin and protecting it from the sun is imperative at this time.

-DAY 1-10 : Prepare for up to a 10-day home recovery.
-During the first 48 hours you will experience a burning sensation, like a severe sunburn.
+DAY 1-10: Prepare for up to 10-day home recovery.
+During the first 48 hours, you will experience a burning sensation, like a severe sunburn.
 For the first 8 to 10 days you will experience oozing and crusting.
 All treated areas must be kept moist with the dressing applied after surgery or with Aquaphor (or any other topical your surgeon recommends).

 As your swelling subsides, you may notice wrinkles reappearing.
 This is normal.
 Many of these wrinkles will disappear completely or improve dramatically as new collagen forms over the next few months.
 Optimal improvement may take three months or longer to be fully realized.
 Some patients may require more than one treatment.

-Because this is a deeper form of resurfacing, your downtime post procedure will be longer than other forms of resurfacing.
+Because this is a deeper form of resurfacing, your downtime post-procedure will be longer than other forms of resurfacing.
 In turn, we recommend that you and your surgeon plan your procedure far out from any social events or obligations on your calendar.
-Your surgeon will also discuss properly prepping your skin before your treatment to enhance your results and to avoid complications during your treatment.
-You will receive extensive directions on how to care for your skin after your treatment and may be asked to visit regularly with one of our Licensed Aesthetician to monitor your progress.
+Your surgeon will also discuss properly prepping your skin before your treatment to enhance your results and avoid complications during your treatment.
+You will receive extensive directions on how to care for your skin after your treatment and may be asked to visit regularly with one of our Licensed Estheticians to monitor your progress.

 - Deep wrinkles